dillonkearns/advent-posts/The Power of Local Transformations.md

 This time, we are transforming the raw String into an Elm `Time.Posix` value.

 This feels like magic at first, much like recursion does the first time you encounter it.
 But once you get used to it, it becomes quite natural to define things declaratively this way.
 And there are some huge benefits to this approach when it comes to narrowing the scope of what you need to pull into your head to understand a section of code or make a change.
-In other words, localized reasoning.
+In other words, Combinators help localized reasoning.

 ## Top-Down Vs. Bottom-Up Transformations